zekurio/nix-config/README.md

 ## Hosts

-- `adam` – homelab server with Podman-managed media services, SOPS secrets, and Mullvad-confined qBittorrent.
+- `adam` – homelab server with the typical media services, SOPS managed secrets, and restic backups.
 - `lilith` – AMD desktop with Hyprland, gaming modules, and Secure Boot via Lanzaboote.
-- `sachiel` – dual-GPU laptop with Hyprland and hybrid graphics helpers.
 - `tabris` – NixOS-WSL environment; this is the only Windows-hosted configuration.

 ## Remote installation with nixos-anywhere